Here is a list of most frequently asked questions about home inspections

 Q. Do you charge an extra fee for old houses?

 A. No!
 Many home inspectors do, but we feel it is an arbitrary charge.
-We will still enter and inspect crawl spaces, upgraded electrical, heating and plumbing systems.
-This is where many problems are identified at plumbing and structural systems, and is a critical part of an inspection.
+We will still enter and inspect crawl spaces, and report on upgraded electrical, heating, and plumbing systems.
+This is where many problems are identified, and is a critical part of an inspection.